 Finally, we come to portable storage, a sought-after feature in smartphones for moving large media libraries between devices.
 The newly unveiled SD Express standard will likely replace future microSD cards, although fast UFS memory cards remain a possibility too.
 In a nutshell, SD Express boasts the fastest ever SD card speeds and support to use them as portable SSDs.

 SD Express incorporates PCI Express and NVMe interfaces into the legacy SD interface, two common data bus standards found across the PC space.
-These interfaces will be supported on the second row of pins that are already used by highspeed UHS-II microSD cards on the market today.
+These interfaces are on the second row of pins that are already used by high-speed UHS-II microSD cards on the market today.

 In addition to supporting higher speed memory interfaces, the maximum storage capacity of future microSD cards is set to increase from 2TB with SDXC to 128TB with the new SD Ultra-Capacity (SDUC) cards.

 SD Express is backward compatible with existing microSD cards and ports, but you’ll be limited to the slower speeds.
 So a UHS-I device will be capped at 104MB/s, even with an SD Express card.
 Unfortunately, there are a few compatibility issues with newer card types too that will cap speeds, as a UHS-II or UHS-III card will revert to UHS-I speeds in an SD Express host because the pins are repurposed.